 This policy supports the Library Services Strategic Plan.
 Our collections contribute to us achieving our mission ‘To inspire Imperial’s communities of learners and researchers by connecting them to information and expertise’.
-They are one of the user focused services that we provide and directly support Strategic Priorities 1, 2 and 4.
+They are one of the user-focused services that we provide and directly support Strategic Priorities 1, 2, and 4.

 As the needs of our users change, we continually review and evolve our collections to meet their changing demands.
 Likewise, as the scholarly communications landscape changes, the way we build and manage our collections is also changing.
-Therefore, we will review this policy annually to ensure that it reflects most appropriate methods for managing our collections.
+Therefore, we will review this policy annually to ensure that it reflects the most appropriate methods for managing our collections.